bobbaluba/rlcg/readme.md

 Reversible Linear Congruential Generator
 ========================================

-A header-only implementation of a random number generator which supports generating random numbers in two directions.
+A header-only implementation of a pseudorandom number generator which supports generating random numbers in two directions.

 What do you mean reversible?
 ----------------------------